sajari/sdk-dotnet/docs/CollectionsApi.md

             var apiInstance = new CollectionsApi(config);
             var pageSize = 56;  // int? | The maximum number of collections to return.
 The service may return fewer than this value.
 If unspecified, at most 50 collections are returned.
-The maximum value is 100; values above 100 are coerced to 100. (optional) var pageToken = pageToken_example;  // string | A page token, received from a previous [ListCollections](/api#operation/ListCollections) call.
+The maximum value is 100; values above 100 are coerced to 100. (optional) var pageToken = "pageToken_example";  // string | A page token, received from a previous [ListCollections](/docs/api#operation/ListCollections) call.
 Provide this to retrieve the subsequent page.
-When paginating, all other parameters provided to [ListCollections](/api#operation/ListCollections) must match the call that provided the page token. (optional)
+When paginating, all other parameters provided to [ListCollections](/docs/api#operation/ListCollections) must match the call that provided the page token. (optional)

             try
             {